k1ego/k1ego/README.md

 ## About Me:

 Hey there!
-My name is Kirill Ladonin, and I'm a passionate 🥇, creative 🎨, and perceptive 🔭 person 🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge 📚.
+My name is Ladonin Kirill, and I'm a passionate 🥇, creative 🎨, and perceptive 🔭 person 🔧 with a hands-on approach to problem-solving and an unending thirst for knowledge 📚.
 Anything and everything that can be classified as technology 💻 fascinates me.

-Currently, I'm based in the beautiful city of Saint Petersburg 🌉 where I where I develop web applications 📊 I also study at a university called SUAI🎓
+Currently, I'm based in the beautiful city of Saint Petersburg 🌉 where I develop web applications 📊 I also study at a university called SUAI🎓

 When I'm not immersed in the world of technology, you can find me on the city streets.
 Apart from that, I love listening to music 🎶.